Buy Fresh Pompano Fish (Sonaf) Online in Karachi – Seafood Home Delivery

 Most people don’t realize how incredible Pompano (Sonaf) can be — often overlooked or mistaken for “white pomfret.”
 But the truth is this is a sweet, buttery, melt‑in‑the‑mouth Adriatic cousin with a clean ocean flavor and superb texture.
 At GwadarSeafood, we source it fresh from Arabian Sea fleets off Sindh and Balochistan, clean it hygienically on shore, and offer it whole or filleted—all to bring you top-tier flavor without fuss.

-Why Pompano Is Worth a Try
+Why Pompano Fish (Sonaf) Is Worth Trying

 Names & Taxonomy